 The Fellowship is a two-year, full-time paid position for recent college graduates.
 Selected Fellows begin work each summer at either Meridian’s Dillon, CO or Washington, D.C. offices.
 Those with graduate-level training are ineligible.
 Applications for the Fellowship are currently open and close on January 12, 2020.

-Apply for the Ruckelshaus Fellowship!
+Applying for the Ruckelshaus Fellowship

 Beyond the Fellowship